 AWS Snowball Edge is a data migration and edge computing device that comes in two options.
-Snowball Edge Storage Optimized provides 100 TB of capacity and 24 vCPUs and is well suited for local storage and large scale data transfer.
-Snowball Edge Compute Optimized provides 52 vCPUs and an optional GPU for use cases such as advanced machine learning and full motion video analysis in disconnected environments.
+Snowball Edge Storage Optimized provides both block storage and Amazon S3-compatible object storage, and 24 vCPUs.
+It is well suited for local storage and large scale-data transfer.
+Snowball Edge Compute Optimized provides 52 vCPUs, block and object storage, and an optional GPU for use cases such as advanced machine learning and full motion video analysis in disconnected environments.
 Customers can use these two options for data collection, machine learning and processing, and storage in environments with intermittent connectivity (such as manufacturing, industrial, and transportation) or in extremely remote locations (such as military or maritime operations) before shipping it back to AWS.
 These devices may also be rack mounted and clustered together to build larger, temporary installations.

 Snowball Edge supports specific Amazon EC2 instance types as well as AWS Lambda functions, so customers may develop and test in AWS then deploy applications on devices in remote locations to collect, pre-process, and return the data.
 Common use cases include data migration, data transport, image collation, IoT sensor stream capture, and machine learning.